sha3er97/Google-el-Ghalaba-search-engine-/README.md

 ## #Using Application :
+you can view our [Demo](https://youtu.be/-2y9VjXQX2E) or follow the following instructions :

 ![starter](images/starter.jpg)

 #### edit your server address to send requests to with the one you have :